 John 3:16

 First of all, the love of God was exceedingly great, and what is remarkable is that unlike other kinds of love, the love of the Father was meant to save us, to restore our friendship with Him.
 His love was so great that He offered the most valuable thing He possesses: “His Only Son,” with the purpose that we should not perish.
 This indeed is an incomparable love.
+Unlike human love, which can falter, fade, or depend on circumstances, divine love is steadfast, unwavering, and selfless.
+God’s gift reflects not only generosity but also the ultimate investment in humanity’s eternal well-being, showing that love is not merely an emotion but also a deliberate, life-altering action.

 Let us go back for a moment to the story of the king who gave up everything for love.
 I ask: What kind of punishment would that woman deserve if she had abandoned that king who left his throne for her?
 You would probably say the most severe punishment imaginable.
+Human intuition often reacts strongly to betrayal, especially when someone has sacrificed greatly for another person.
+It illustrates a principle many of us understand instinctively: love involves risk, and the greater the sacrifice, the more profound the sense of betrayal if it is rejected.
+In human relationships, such consequences are emotional, social, and sometimes even legal, yet they pale in comparison to spiritual realities.

 Then I ask: What punishment does a person deserve who rejects the Son of God?
 Would he not deserve the most severe punishment?
 The love with which the Father has loved us is eternal; therefore, those who reject Him also deserve an eternal punishment for rejecting the love of the Father, who gave what was most precious to Him.
 For this reason John continues and says: